The charge of Drive While Impaired By Drugs is an offence frequently heard in the Magistrates’ Court.

 New regulations that came into effect from 31 January 2018 mean that Victorian offenders will face Victorian driving penalties should they be caught interstate.

-The legislation for this offence can be found on section 49 of Road Safety Act 1986 as follows:
+The legislation for Drive While Impaired By Drugs can be found on section 49 of Road Safety Act 1986 as follows:

 Road Safety Act 1986 – SECT 49